James, a bond-servant of God and of the Lord Jesus Christ,

 (f) Greetings.
 This customary salutation (Acts 15:23, 23:26) can be contrasted with the “grace and peace” greetings of the church epistles (see entry for Rom.
 1:7).
 Paul, Peter and Jude greeted fellow believers with warm affirmations of grace and peace.
 In contrast, those New Testament letters which were written for wider audiences (Hebrews, James, 1 John), lacked these affectionate greetings.

 Consider it all joy, my brethren, when you encounter various trials,

 (a) Consider it all joy.
-It is not a joyful thing to go through trials and hardships; the joy comes in discovering through the trial that the faith God has put within you is more precious than gold (1 Pet.
-1:7).
+It is not a joyful thing to suffer through trials; the joy comes in discovering new things about the love and goodness of God in the midst of our trials.

 knowing that the testing of your faith produces endurance.

 (a) Knowing.
 Under the old covenant, the emphasis was on doing, but in the new covenant the emphasis is on knowing.
 Knowing Christ in your daily life is the essence of wisdom (1 Pet.
 1:5).

 (b) The testing of your faith.
 When you go through trials, the awesome qualities of your God-given faith are revealed.

 The trials of life are not to see whether we are made of the right stuff or whether we can manufacture iron-clad faith, for we can’t manufacture faith at all.
 Faith is something to receive (2 Pet.
 1:1).
 Faith that endures is a gift from God, and we get it from hearing the good news of Jesus Christ (Eph.
 2:8).
 Because Christ endured, you will endure.

 (c) Testing.
 The original word (dokimion) means proving in the way an assayer tests and approves gold.